MarioniLab/SingleCellAPL2018/scRNAseq/QC/README.md

 # scRNAseq QC

-QC was performed using the following RMD script.
+Perform QC on E-MTAB-6051 data using this RMD file.
-Of note, this will need to be modified to be consistent with the ArrayExpress data structure and phenotypic data columns.